syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Selection-and-Editing.md

 The Events associated with the Selection behavior are

-* SelectionChanging     – Occurs when the selection is going to be changed
+* SelectionChanging     – Occurs when the selection is going to be changed.
+This event allows to cancel the selection change.
 * SelectionChanged      - Occurs after the selection is changed
-* CurrentCellActivating - Occurs when the current cell is going to be activated
+* CurrentCellActivating - Occurs when the current cell is going to be activated.
+This event allow to cancel the current cell activation.
 * CurrentCellActivated  - Occurs after the current cell is activated
 * CellClick             - Occurs when you click on the cell